 The Critical Thinking Detective™ series includes books under three strands: critical thinking, math, and vocabulary.
-This review focuses on the critical thinking strand that consists of three books titled Critical Thinking Detective and subtitled Beginning, Book 1, and Book 2, respectively.
-Beginning is for grades three through twelve, and Book 1 and Book 2 are both written at the same level for grades four through twelve.
+This review focuses on the critical thinking strand that consists of three books titled Critical Thinking Detective with the subtitles Beginning, Book 1, and Book 2, respectively.
+Beginning is for grades three through twelve, and Book 1 and Book 2 are both for grades four through twelve.

-Students are told to assume that everything they read in a lesson is a true statement.
-However, as they consider these true statements, they need to distinguish between fact and opinion to weigh the value of each statement.
+Students are told to assume that the facts related by a witness or suspect are true statements.
+However, some statements are merely opinions, and students need to distinguish between fact and opinion to weigh the value of the statements.

 For instance, in one scenario, a witness says that the thief was “was six feet or slightly taller…” Images of the four suspects show that two of them are clearly taller than the others.
 The personal statement of one of the tall suspects tells us that he is about six feet tall.
 This statement helps the student narrow down to two suspects.
 The statement of one of the tall suspects tells us that he was with two friends at the time of the incident.
 A witness had said that the thief was alone, so this eliminates one of the two tall suspects and leaves only the guilty party.

 Students do not know immediately which pieces of information are most critical, so they have to read carefully and reread to pick up details they missed the first time around.